sun-labs/rpi-wifi-setup/Readme.txt

 RaspiWiFi has been
 tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.

-OS IMAGE USAGE:

-== Just burn the ".IMG" file attached to this release to an 8GB+ SD card.
-Boot your Raspberry Pi with the SD card and it will automatically boot into its AP Host (broadcast) mode with an SSID based on a unique id (the last four of your Pi's serial number).
-No input devices or displays necessary.
-Otherwise this is a base install of the current Raspbian Stretch, up to date as of the date of this release.

  SCRIPT-BASED INSTALLATION INSTRUCTIONS:

 == Navigate to the directory where you downloaded or cloned RaspiWiFi